Combat the daily grind in the office by combining your interest in the armed forces with teaching, management and human resources

-A training and education officer in the armed forces is a commissioned officer with management, educational and personnel duties, who is responsible for education and training support within one of the three armed services.
-They're often responsible for specialist or technical training.
+As an armed forces training and education officer, you will be a commissioned military officer responsible for education and training support within one of the three armed services.
+As well as teaching, managing and personnel duties, you might be responsible for specialist or technical training.

-Officers must also prepare their team, ensuring their readiness to fulfil their roles in the armed forces, directing them when circumstances demand action, and using their skills and competence.
+You must also prepare your team, ensuring they are ready to fulfil their roles in the armed forces, directing them when circumstances demand action, and using their skills and competence.

-Training and education officers are often located at education and training centres within military bases, or cover a geographical area.
+You’ll be based at education and training centres within military bases, or cover a specific geographical area.

-There will also be occasions when they'll be required to fulfil field operational roles.
+You may be required to fulfil field operational roles occasionally.

 In addition, in field operations, activities might include: